Florida Residency: Guide for Digital Nomads

 1) Secure a Florida address

-The cornerstone of establishing a domicile is securing a physical street address in Florida, whether rented or owned.
-If renting a true apartment or home to sit empty is beyond your means or seems like overkill, a mail-forwarding service address is a viable alternative.
+The cornerstone of establishing a domicile is securing a residential address in Florida, eitherr rented or owned.
+If renting a true apartment or home that will sit empty for an extended period is beyond your means or seems like overkill, a mail-forwarding service address is a viable alternative.

 However, ensure the mailbox you rent is not just a PO box but a bona fide physical address.
 If you don’t know, the company’s support staff should be able to answer this question for you.

-SavvyNomad can assist you with your strret address and support you during the transition.
+SavvyNomad can assist you with your residential address and support you during the transition.

 2) Obtain a Florida driver’s license

 It’s important to get a Florida driver's license or state ID.
-The act of surrendering your former state’s driver’s license is a subtle yet significant gesture toward showing long-term domicile intent.
+The act of surrendering your former state’s driver’s license is a simple yet significant outward demonstration of your intent to put down roots in Florida.

 3) Register your vehicle(s) in Florida

 If you own any cars or boats, registering them in Florida is very important to show long-term intent to domicile.
-This step also implies that you must get new Florida vehicle insurance.
+This step also means that you must get new Florida vehicle insurance from a Florida-licensed insurance agent.

 4) File a declaration of domicile